Leadership & Staff

 Geoffrey K. Aguirre, MD, PhD, Associate Director

-Dr. Geoff Aguirre is Assistant Professor of Neurology at the University of Pennsylvania.
+Dr. Geoff Aguirre is Associate Professor of Neurology at the University of Pennsylvania.
 He is both a Neurologist and cognitive neuroscientists whose clinical and research work concerns the organization of the brain for mental operations, in particular the loss and recovery of visual ability.

 Stephen Morse, JD, PhD, Associate Director Dr. Stephen Morse is the Ferdinand Wakeman Hubbell Professor of Law and a Professor of Psychology and Law in Psychiatry at the University of Pennsylvania.
 He is a renowned expert in criminal and mental health law, whose work emphasizes individual responsibility in criminal and civil law.
 Professionally trained in both law and psychology at Harvard, Morse has written for law reviews, journals of psychology and psychiatry and edited collections, and he has contributed numerous op-ed articles.
 He is currently Co-Director of the MacArthur Foundation Project on Law and Neuroscience.